Car Insurance for Learner's Permit: What Parents Need to Know

 Adding a teen driver is one of the most significant premium increases a family can face.
 The degree of the increase varies depending on timing:

-• Learner's permit stage: Minimal to no increase at many carriers, since required adult supervision significantly reduces risk.
+• Learner's permit stage: Minimal to no increase at the vast majority of carriers, since required adult supervision significantly reduces risk.
+Note that Illinois, Indiana, and Maryland are exceptions where insurers are legally permitted to raise rates even at the permit stage.

-• Full license stage: A dramatic jump — parents can expect an increase of 50% to over 128% once the teen gets their full license.
+• Full license stage: A dramatic jump — parents can expect an increase of 50% to over 128% once the teen gets their full license, often adding $2,200–$4,500 or more per year to a full-coverage policy.

 Permit Stage